typst/typst/docs/src/tutorial/2-formatting.md

 ]
 ```

+Wait, shouldn't all arguments of a function be specified within parentheses?
+Why
+is there a second set of square brackets with content _after_ the parentheses?
+The answer is that, as passing content to a function is such a common thing to
+do in Typst, there is special syntax for it: Instead of putting the content
+inside of the argument list, you can write it in square brackets directly after
+the normal arguments, saving on punctuation.

 As seen above, that works.
 The [`par`]($func/par) function justifies all
 paragraphs within it.
 However, wrapping the document in countless functions and
 applying styles selectively and in-situ can quickly become cumbersome.